absubuh/NCAA-MARCH-MADNESS-GAME-PREDICTION/README.md

 ## Project Overview

-Every year, millions of basketball fans attempt to create the perfect March Madness bracket.
-The odds are overwhelmingly against them—the chance of predicting all 63 tournament games correctly is about **1 in 9.2 quintillion**.
-Even predicting just the **Final Four** teams perfectly happens less than **1% of the time**.

-I created this project to see if data science could outperform gut feelings and office pool strategies.
+I created this project to see if data science could outperform traditional prediction methods.
 By leveraging machine learning, I aimed to build a model that accurately predicts NCAA March Madness game outcomes.

-I collected and processed game data from ESPN, tested multiple machine learning models, and evaluated their performance to determine the most effective approach.
+I collected and processed 8,939 games from ESPN, tested multiple machine learning models, and evaluated their performance to determine the most effective approach.

 ---